alegw/alegw.github.io/about.md

 permalink: /about/
 ---

 I work at the intersection of people and software.
-I love to make connections with people from all kinds of backgrounds and discuss what technologists can and should be doing to empower people to lead autonomous, masterful, purposeful lives.
+I make connections with people from diverse backgrounds to discuss what technologists can do to empower people, so more of us lead autonomous, masterful, purposeful lives.
+More specifically, I am working towards **improving computer science education for kids across Hispanic America**.

-I have taken on roles of **user researcher, user experience designer, user interface designer and software engineer**.
+I have taken on the roles of **product designer** (UX more than UI), **user researcher**, and **software engineer**.

-I believe time and attention span are people's most valuable resources, as great breakthroughs occur when we allow time for serendipity.
-I am particularly passionate about education, and love teaching.
-Lately, I've been more involved in journalism, economics and public policy.

 You can follow me at {% include icon-twitter.html username="alemacgo" %} and fork my repos at
 {% include icon-github.html username="alemacgo" %}.

-# 3 problems I intend to make an impact in:

-- Global warming
-- Computer science education in Latin America
-- Helping people build great habits
+*Let's build useful, usable, beautiful software products.*

+*Let's teach kids to weave their imaginations using code.*

+*And let's start up a learning society.*